The Ossa plonker.

 244cc trials.

-The Ossa factory were slipping behind the other two Spanish factories that were turning out trials bikes to the new found market brought on by Bultaco, when they cooperated with Sammy Miller to build them a winning machine, which he surly did...
+The Ossa factory were slipping behind the other two Spanish factories that were turning out trials bikes to the new found market brought on by Bultaco, when they cooperated with Sammy Miller to build them a winning machine, which he surely did...

 Montesa were also developing an observed trials machine to jump onto this new found band wagon...